gecko0307/dagon/doc/Compute Shaders.md

 ### Compute Space
 The compute space is the 3D grid of workgroups that you dispatch.
 Think of it as a box equially divided into small cells.
 Each invocation can query its position in this space via built-in variables like `gl_GlobalInvocationID`.
 You can map this space directly onto a 2D texture, a 3D voxel field, or just a flat buffer of data.
 For example, a blur filter might use compute space matching the width and height of the target image.

+### Dispatching
+Dispatching is how you invoke GPU threads to execute your compute shader code.
+You call `dispatch(x, y, z)` or a convenience method `run(width, height, depth)` that automatically calculates the compute space from the given data size.
+The GPU then launches work groups in parallel to cover the specified problem space.
+Dispatching is explicit: nothing happens until you tell the GPU to start.
+Unlike render shaders, there are no draw calls — just raw parallel computation.

 ### TextureAccessMode
 This enum specifies how your shader is allowed to interact with a bound image texture: